TodePond/TodePondDotCom/wikiblogarden/health/loo-lu/readme.md

 My name is Lu.
 Every now and then, I need the loo.

 It doesn't always go as planned.
-On this page, I'll document every single unusual Lu loo visit from my life.
+On this page, I'll document the unusual Lu loo visits from my life.

 > - 2nd December 2023: backfilled with many times I can remember. missed out loads but it's a good start.
 > - 3rd December 2023: remembered and added the burp castle tale.